TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     When you purchase 2 or more Kernel Season’s products.
 SEE DETAILS

-*   Get A Free Movie Ticket and $10 Concession Money
+*   Get The Gift Of $20 Concession Money

     When you spend $100+ on Gift Cards.
 SEE DETAILS